 \subsubsection{Blueshift}

-As the night-side pressure is reduced, the helium line progressively becomes blue-shifted, reaching a value of $\Delta v = -1.7$~km~s$^{-1}$ for model $A_{10\%}$.
+As the night-side pressure is reduced, the helium line progressively becomes blueshifted, reaching a value of $\Delta v = -1.7$~km~s$^{-1}$ for model $A_{10\%}$.
 Qualitatively, this blueshift comes from the net flow of material from the planetary day side to the night side.
 However, in order to investigate where in the outflow the blueshift is produced, we select individual cells close to the planet with high density in which most of the helium line is formed.
 To calculate the mid-transit spectra, we progressively incorporate cells with increasing optical depth $\Delta\tau$, as illustrated in the upper panels of Fig.\,\ref{fig:Blueshift}.
 The resulting spectra are presented in the lower panels.

 In the isotropic boundary condition, velocities are symmetrically arranged around the $x_p=0$ axis.
-Even so, the helium line is slightly red-shifted by $\Delta v = + 0.3$ km~s$^{-1}$ in the isotropic case $A_{100\%}$.
+Even so, the helium line is slightly redshifted by $\Delta v = + 0.3$ km~s$^{-1}$ in the isotropic case $A_{100\%}$.
 We find that this is due to the finite spatial resolution of the grid and the imperfect alignment of the cells with the spherical outflow.
 Imperfect cancelation of positive and negative line-of-sight velocities means that a slight redshift of the resulting helium line emerges.
 In Appendix \ref{sec:app_numerical}, we explore how line velocity shift changes with spatial resolution during the post-processing step.
-Fig.\,\ref{fig:app_resolution} shows that the velocity shift for the isotropic boundary condition converges towards zero with increasing resolution level.
-Consequently, the redshift is due to numerical effects and the absolute numerical accuracy of the velocity shift is in the range of $\lesssim0.5$ km~s$^{-1}$.
+Fig.\,\ref{fig:app_resolution} shows that the velocity shift for the isotropic boundary condition converges toward zero with increasing resolution level.
+Consequently, the redshift is impacted by the numerical effects and the absolute numerical accuracy of the velocity shift is in the range of $\lesssim0.5$ km~s$^{-1}$.